drcjar/covid-19-cxh-slides/covid-19-cxh-slides.md

 #

 - Important to use appropriate PPE (we can't look after our patients if we don't look after ourselves), to not be at work if you, or someone in your household, shows symptoms consistent with COVID-19 (follow PHE and local guidelines). important to check if you should be at work or not if you're pregnant, have a pre-existing medical condition, or take immunosuppressants.

+#

+Patients are discharged when they are stable and no longer require oxygen (average length of stay is around 7-10 days).
+All patients at NMUH are referred to our covid follow up clinic and provided with safety netting advice that should their symptoms worsen or they have any other concern they should seek medical attention.

 # Useful contacts